US charges rioters after viral photos of Capitol siege | DW | 09.01.2021

-Charges against people involved in violence in Washington included assaulting a police officer and possessing bombs.
+Charges over the Washington violence included assaulting a police officer and possessing bombs.
 A man who was seen wearing fur and horns while carrying a spear was among those indicted.

-A man whose image went viral as he joined rioters in storming the US Capitol building, was arrested on Saturday as US security forces continued to bring criminal charges against those involved.
+A man whose image went viral during the US Capitol siege was arrested on Saturday, US officials confirmed, as the country's security forces continued to bring criminal charges against the suspected rioters.

 Ken Kohl, a federal prosecutor with the Washington US attorney's office, said authorities did not expect to charge anyone with "incitement" or "insurrection" stemming from Wednesday's violence.
 Most of these individuals were charged with illegal entry into restricted buildings of Congress and violent or disorderly conduct.